lbl-cbg/t5-commons/common/README.md

 init-db config.yaml
 ```

+This database maintain jobs in three states:

+- `STARTED` - Job has been picked up from Jira and started
+- `FINISHED` - Job execution has finished
+- `PUBLISHED` - Job results have been published

 ### Starting jobs

 **This section documents the command that must run as a cron job to automate workflow execution**